 13. Enjoy safe and happy travels!

-Reading about travel hazards can be scary, but don’t let the risk of disease keep you from exploring the world.
+Reading about travel hazards can be scary, but don’t let the risk of disease or having a chronic illness keep you from exploring the world.
 In fact, understanding how vulnerable some areas of the world are to disease can be humbling and eye-opening.
 As long as you take the right precautions, you should enjoy a stress-free adventure!

 For more information about health and traveling, visit the CDC’s info hub for travelers.